Twin Lakes Secondary School

-Twin Lakes Secondary School is a secondary school located in Orillia, Ontario.
-In March 2008, a review process began to consolidate Orillia's three public high schools into two buildings as a result of cost of maintenance of the aging buildings and the declining enrollment at Park Street Collegiate Institute.
-As of 2013, Twin Lakes is now one of the two remaining public high schools.
-Twin Lakes' principal is Julie Richardson and vice principals are Michael Fogarty and Katie Prentice.
+Twin Lakes Secondary School (also known as TLSS or Twin) is a secondary school located in Orillia, Ontario.
+It was established in 1972.
+After the March 2008 review process that merged Orillia's 3 public high schools into 2 buildings as a result of cost of maintenance & declining enrollment at Park Street Collegiate Institute, Twin Lakes is now one of Orillia's 3 secondary schools.
+Twin Lakes' principal is Tammy Rodaro.